vedprakash2017/marketviews/README.md

 ### 3\.
 Add cookies

-Export cookies from your browser for `x.com` and save the file to:
+Export cookies from your browser for `x.com` using the Cookie-Editor extension and save the file to:
 `config/cookies.json`

 -----